Amarnath-18/Demo-repo/README.md

 # Demo-repo
-This is my first repository.
+This is my first reposito
+Author: Amarnath Garai